Use spot instances to save costs on large model fine-tuning

 cat /root/train-service-log/train.log

-The command output shows that the training task resumes from the most recent checkpoint.
+As you can see, the training task resumes from the latest checkpoint.

 Use the fine-tuned model for inference

-If you complete the fine-tuning training task, a folder named checkpoint-93 will be generated in the output directory of the OSS bucket.
-You can connect to the instance and run the following commands to interact with the fine-tuned model:
+After the fine-tuning task is complete, a checkpoint-93 folder is generated in the output directory of the OSS bucket.
+You can then connect to the instance and run the following command to interact with the fine-tuned model.

 BUCKET_MOUNT_PATH="/mnt/oss-data"